Policy Optimization with Stochastic Mirror Descent: Stochastic Mirror Policy Optimization

-where $\alpha_{k}>0$ is step-size and other symbols are consistent to previous paragraphs.
-Due to $-J(\theta)$ is non-convex, according to \citep{ghadimi2016mini}, a standard strategy for analyzing non-convex optimization methods is to pick up the output $\tilde{\theta}_{N}$ randomly according to the following distribution over $\{1,2,\cdots,N\}$:
+where $\alpha_{k}$ is step-size.
+After ($N-1$) episodes, we receive a collection $\{\theta_{k}\}_{k=1}^{N}$.
+Since $-J(\theta)$ is non-convex, according to Ghadimi, et al \citep{ghadimi2016mini}, a standard strategy for analyzing non-convex optimization is to pick up the output $\tilde{\theta}_{N}$ from the following distribution (\ref{mass-distriution}) over $\{1,2,\cdots,N\}$: